shmykelsa/AA-Tweaker/README.md

 3. Disable six tap limit (the banner asking to pay attention to road will not be shown anymore)
 4. Enable Assistant Shortcuts (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/jtli3q/howtoroot_only_force_activation_of_assistant/)
 5. Enable assistant animation in navbar (you can learn more here: https://www.reddit.com/r/AndroidAuto/comments/ju4jo3/inside_aa_theres_a_hidden_animation_that_will/)
-6. Disable start of Navigator app at start
+6. Disable launch of Navigator app at start
 7. Disable red outline on battery icon when Battery Saver is active

 Hopefully more to come :)